-- Grease a 9-inch round pie dish or cake pan with butter or nonstick spray.
+- Grease a 9-inch round pie dish or 9-inch round cake pan with butter or nonstick spray.

 - Shape the cinnamon roll cake: See the video tutorial and my step-by-step photos above for a visual of this shaping step.
 Using a very sharp knife or a pizza cutter, cut the dough into six 2-inch wide strips.
 Roll up one strip and place it in the center of the pan.
 Coil the remaining 5 strips around the center roll, starting each strip at the end of the previous one to make one large cinnamon roll.
 Some of the filling may spill out as you pick up the strips, so just sprinkle it on top of the cake when you’re done shaping it.